joneavila/dissatisfaction-models/README.md

 **Results for 'ja' annotations only.
 Results are for dev set unless otherwise stated.**

+You will need the Signal Processing Toolbox and the other toolbox I forgot the name of but is in the CADQ documentation.

+Maybe a note to add the corpus README: the min length is 41s, max length is 543s, and mean is 213s.

 We took the corpus and annotated customer utterances.
 See [annotations](annotations).
 To predict dissatisfaction on a scale from 0 to 1 where 0 is neutral (negative class) and 1 is dissatisfied (positive class), `n` and `nn` are read as 0, `d` and `dd` are read as 1, and